operasoftware/operaprestodriver/README.md

 Development
 -----------

-While OperaDriver is officially maintained by Opera, it is [free software](http://fsfe.org/about/basics/freesoftware.en.html) and would only be possible thanks to [many volunteer contributors](https://github.com/operasoftware/operadriver/blob/master/AUTHORS).
+While OperaPrestoDriver is officially maintained by Opera, it is [free software](http://fsfe.org/about/basics/freesoftware.en.html) and would only be possible thanks to [many volunteer contributors](https://github.com/operasoftware/operadriver/blob/master/AUTHORS).